lingohub/lh-android-docs/README.md

 ### Configuration

-Configure the LingoHub SDK in your `AppDelegate` with:
+Configure the LingoHub SDK in your `Application` class with:

 - *Application Context*
 - *API Key*